-Key stakeholders Principal interests How the business engages How the Directors engaged under Section 172 Investors Financial performance Convergence of long-term goals Credible strategic direction Good governance and regulatory compliance The Board actively seeks dialog with its shareholders via investor roadshows, capital market days, one-to-one meetings and regular reporting The Executive Directors hold virtual or face to face meetings with most institutional shareholders, as well as facilitating meetings with private investors where practicable.
-Regular virtual and in-person forums facilitate agile and flexible communications with investors, enabling greater investor interaction The Senior Management Team at Diaceutics regularly present at investor and industry conferences attended by potential and current investors The Company communicates with all shareholders through a mix of formal and less formal communication tools and media, including the Annual Report and financial statements; the Annual General Meeting (AGM) and; the release of news via the London Stock Exchange Regulatory News Service (RNS).The AGM in 2024 was held in person, allowing all shareholders an opportunity to ask questions or represent their views formally to the Board during the meeting or with Directors and the public on the Group's website diaceutics.com.
-Contact details and the email address for investor queries are listed on our website, which offers a facility to sign up for email alert notifications of the Company's news and regulatory announcements Less formal communication methods utilized by the Group include webinars, social media such as LinkedIn and Twitter, and news articles made available through the Group's website.
-The CEO, CFO and CDO have engaged with an increasingly diverse investor group and continue the development of messaging around Company activities and strategy (Principle (c) & (f))
+How the business engages

+How the Directors engaged under Section 172

+- Financial performance - Convergence of long-term goals - Credible strategic direction - Good governance and regulatory compliance - The Board actively seeks dialog with its shareholders via investor roadshows, capital market days, one-to-one meetings and regular reporting - The Executive Directors hold virtual or face to face meetings with most institutional shareholders, as well as facilitating meetings with private investors where practicable.
+Regular virtual and in-person forums facilitate agile and flexible communications with investors, enabling greater investor interaction - The Senior Management Team at Diaceutics regularly present at investor and industry conferences attended by potential and current investors - The Company communicates with all shareholders through a mix of formal and less formal communication tools and media, including the Annual Report and financial statements; the Annual General Meeting (AGM) and; the release of news via the London Stock Exchange Regulatory News Service (RNS).
+The AGM in 2024 was held in person, allowing all shareholders an opportunity to ask questions or represent their views formally to the Board during the meeting or with Directors after the meeting - Corporate information, including Company announcements and presentations, is available to shareholders, investors and the public on the Group's website diaceutics.com.
+Contact details and the email address for investor queries are listed on our website, which offers a facility to sign up for email alert notifications of the Company's news and regulatory announcements - Less formal communication methods utilized by the Group include webinars, social media such as LinkedIn and Twitter, and news articles made available through the Group's website.

+- In 2024 progress against our accelerated investment strategy, which was communicated to investors in 2023, was further communicated and reported against throughout the year (Principles (a) and (f)) - The CEO, CFO and CDO have engaged with an increasingly diverse investor group and continue the development of messaging around Company activities and strategy (Principle (c) & (f))